 Bring Your Own Dish

 Many holiday parties ask partygoers to bring a favorite dish to add to the buffet.
 Instead of making yet another dessert or bowl of mashed potatoes, bring one of your favorite low-fat, healthy dishes.
-A vegetable dish or a fish dish such as this Tilapia with Chimichurri Sauce recipe will keep your health on track, and you’re sure to be thanked by other partygoers who are trying to stay healthy as well.
+A fish dish such as this stuffing-crusted baked Tilapia will keep your health on track, and you’re sure to be thanked by other partygoers who are trying to stay healthy as well.

 Look for Lean Protein

 Many holiday buffets center around heavy, fatty proteins like beef or pork.
 To cut back on the fat and calories, avoid these dishes and look for lean sources of protein instead.
 Lean proteins are foods that are rich in protein, while also being low in fat.
 They help keep you feeling full for longer, which in turn helps prevent you from reaching for that extra dessert you know you shouldn’t have.
-Keep an eye out for fish on the buffet table—a buffet favorite due to its versatility, its high lean protein content and its mild flavor.
+As such, keep an eye out for fish on the buffet table!

 Eat Something at Home First